LearnShareApp/learn-share-backend/Readme.md

 ## How to use

-After starting project you can open swagger and try api: http://adoe.ru:81/swagger/ (or http://localhost:81/swagger/ for local start) <br>
+After starting the project, you can open Swagger and try the API: http://adoe.ru:81/swagger/ (or http://localhost:81/swagger/ for local start) <br>

 ## Rest API handlers